llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 Custom functions
 ----------------

-The option `CustomFunctions` allows the user to define custom functions to be checked.
+The option :option:`CustomFunctions` allows the user to define custom functions to be checked.
 The format is the following, without newlines:

 .. code::